Tolley's Taxation Award Categories

 This award is to acknowledge the increasing important of the digital agenda in the world of tax.
 The judges will be looking for professional advisory firms and software companies which have taken an innovative approach to problem solving and/or taxes management through digital platforms.

-Best specialist team within a larger firm
+Best specialist team in larger firm or other organisation

-This award is open to recognisably distinct teams within a firm which specialises in a tax area which is not covered by one of the other specific awards.
+This award is open to recognisably distinct teams within a firm or other organisation which specialises in a tax area which is not covered by one of the other specific awards.
 It is not intended for independent consulting firms, who have their own award category.
 If you have any questions about whether you are eligible to enter this category please contact us.

 NEW - Best Employer in Tax